aiven/devportal/.github/vale/README.rst

 If you don't care about the case of the word, then just put it in the dictionary in lower-case.
 For instance, ``fakeword`` will match ``fakeword``, ``Fakeword`` and ``fakeWORD``.

 If you enter the word in ``mixedCase``, then it won't match a lower-case word, but it also won't forbid the "wrong" mixed-case (for instance, ``MixedCase``).
-If you care about the specific use of capital letters in a word, it's better to use the `Common Replacements`_ file to be specific about the
+If you care about the specific use of capital letters in a word, it's better to use the `Common Replacements`_ file to be specific about how it should appear.

 We try not to add words that are actually commands, for instance ``jq`` or ``wget``.

 Checking registered trademark usage
 ===================================

 It is correct and polite to put the ``®`` (registered trademark) character after particular product names, in at least the first and most prominent use on a page.
-Style files with names like `<styles/Aiven/first_Flink_is_registered.yml` check for this.
+Style files with names like `<styles/Aiven/first_Flink_is_registered.yml>`_ check for this.

 **Note:** they're not perfect yet, so may not always catch all cases, and may not insist that the product name with ``®`` comes *before* other uses.
 We will be making improvements in this area.